Who is in line for the British throne?

 When Queen Elizabeth II died last September, Britain bid goodbye to its longest-reigning monarch.

-In Her Majesty’s 70 years on the throne, the British line of succession has seen many changes and following the Queen’s death, her son King Charles III was the next royal to ascend to the throne.
+In Her Majesty’s 70 years on the throne, the British line of succession has seen many changes.

 The royal line of succession has decided who will be the next king or queen of Great Britain for hundreds of years, and now with new generation of royals, there is a now long list of people who could be our next monarch.